gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 There's a lot to take in on this screen.
 Loads of different settings.
 Go through _each setting_ one by one, _turning it to the **safest (or most disabled) option,**_ unless you have a good reason to do otherwise.
-For example, anywhere it offers you the options of "Clean" or "Explicit", choose "Clean", if it offers "Off" and "On" choose "On", and if it offers "Don't Allow" or "Allow" choose "Allow".
+For example, anywhere it offers you the options of "Clean" or "Explicit", choose "Clean", if it offers "Off" and "On" choose "Off", and if it offers "Don't Allow" or "Allow" choose "Don't Allow".

 {% image src="lockdown-iphone/clean-not-explicit.png" caption="choose CLEAN, OFF, or DON'T ALLOW for most options" alt="locking down an iPhone: choose 'clean', 'off', or 'don't allow' for most options in Content Restrictions" /%}